ToMeRhh/deej/README.md

 The main significant changes in the fork, from the original Deej project:
 1. UDP support
-2. Support for mute buttons
+2. Support for mute buttons (ones that actually mutes, not just lowers the volume to 0)
 3. Support for output device toggle (i.e. toggle between sound devices)
 4. A quick and dirty python UI for testing, while developing the Go code